-The purpose of the current work is to develop a new virtual screening tool that allows performing large-scale structure-based inverse docking.
-The main idea of this approach is to test at a large scale a chemical ligand on a large dataset of proteins.
-In the fields of drug design and structural biology, inverse docking methodology would find several applications.
-It can be used to search for additional uses of new drugs, by searching for interactions with protein groups outside the usual research field.
+The purpose of the current work is to develop an automatic virtual screening tool that allows performing large-scale structure-based inverse docking.
+The main idea of this approach is to perform molecular docking of a chemical ligand over a large dataset of proteins.
+In the fields of drug design and structural biology, inverse docking methodology would find several applications, such as searching for additional uses of new drugs, by searching for interactions with protein groups outside the usual research field.
 Inverse docking can also be used to identify potential side effects of new drugs or to help choosing the less harmful treatment for a disease.
 Several problems arise when performing inverse docking, as we are no longer targeting a single protein but thousands.
 One of the main concerns is the computation time, which represents a clear obstacle when dealing with a large number of different proteins.
 For instance, even with the use of multicore processing we shall not restrain the inverse docking to a single computer but rely on multiple computational environments such as clusters and grids.
 In order to effectively use wide computational resources, however, we cannot simply launch a batch of docking computations but we must rethink docking in terms of task distribution, of pipelining, as well as load balance and fault tolerance.
-Recently, in number of works, several implementations to performed massively parallel ligand screening are reported in the literature with Message Passing Interface (MPI or openMP) only [20] or combined with multi-threading programming [21], with cloudcomputing to treat Full Flexible Receptors (FFR) models [22][23] or even with FPGAs or GPUs accelerators [24].
+Recently, the literature reports several implementations to performed massively parallel ligand screening.
+These implementations rely on Message Passing Interface (MPI or OpenMP) only [21] or combined with multi-threading programming [22], with cloud computing to treat Full Flexible Receptors (FFR) models [23][24] or even with FPGAs or GPUs accelerators [25].
+AMIDE was preferentially developed for and with the AutoDock4.2 software [26] to keep a fine-grain control of algorithm parameters and to generate multiple grids.
+In fact, whereas AutoDock Vina [27] is a docking software that supports multithreading natively, only "black box" blind dockings are possible with Vina.

-In this work, docking simulations were performed with the AutoDock4.2 software [25] and we developed a set of Python scripts to reverse the docking process.
-We also developed a Python framework embedding different strategies to distribute the docking procedure, as a way to efficiently exploit the computational performance of multicore and multi-machine (cluster) environments.
+In this work, docking simulations were performed with AutoDock and we developed a set of Python scripts to automatize the docking process.
+We also developed a Python framework embedding different strategies to distribute the docking procedure, as a way to efficiently exploit the computational performance of multi-core and multi-machine (cluster) environments.
 Data presented in this paper result from the testing described hereafter.
-The experiment was conducted to compare the docked poses obtained with our tool for a set of chemical ligands on their experimental target to the determined structure of the complex obtained by X-ray crystallography.
-The rest of this paper is structured as follows: Section II presents the different strategies we developed to decompose the docking computation, the description of the test set and methods we used to generate and to rank the docking poses.
-In Section III, docking poses given by these strategies are compared to the native ones (X-ray structures).
-Finally, all results are afterward discussed in Section IV.
+In addition, the experiments compare the docked poses obtained with our tool for a set of chemical ligands on their experimental target against the determined structure of the complex obtained by X-ray crystallography.
+The rest of this paper is structured as follows: Section II presents the methods employed and the different strategies we developed to decompose the docking computation.
+Section III presents the results of the computation performances and the monitoring of the AutoDock program over HPC architectures.
+Section IV presents the description of the test set and methods we used to generate and to rank the docking poses.
+In Section V, docking poses given by these strategies are compared to the native ones (X-ray structures).
+Finally, all results are afterward discussed in Section VI.